csb6/bluebird/notes/spec.md

 variable, the expression will be evaluated to a value; this value must have the same type as the variable it is being assigned to.

-The type of a variable, once specified in an initialization or declaration, cannot be changed.
+The type of a variable, once specified in an initialization or declaration, cannot be changed during execution or by a subsequent statement/expression.

 *Primitive types* are builtin types that do not need to be defined explicitly and are available in all programs.
 They are: `Integer`, `Boolean`, `Character`, and `Float`.

 Primitive types have a set of *primitive operations*, which are the builtin operators that can be used on these types.
-These operators are inherited when types are derived from primitive types.
+These operators are inherited when new types are derived from primitive types.

 *Anonymous types* are types that are created as part of a statement that is not a type definition statement.
-The most common places for this to occur is in initialization statements, the declaration of fields in record types, or in the formal parameter lists of functions.
+The places where this can occur is in initialization statements, the declaration of fields in record types, or in the formal parameter lists of functions.
 These types are structurally compatible with other types (e.g. a `ref Integer` parameter can accept any argument with a type that has a definition reading `ref Integer` or a descendent subtype of any such type).

+*Ref types* are types representing aliases of variable of another type.
+Variables with this type cannot be stored in records or arrays, and cannot be returned from functions.
+They function much like pointer types, except no explicit dereferences are needed and their usage is restricted.

+*Pointer types* are types that hold a memory address, typically that of another variable.
+The value at that address can be accessed by dereferencing a variable with this type using the `val` unary operator.

 ### Assignment/initialization